a swirl of green, pink, blue, yellow, and orange

 graham builds

-a blog about #potteryrss feed icon
+a blog about #pottery rss feed icon

 Raku Firing Workshop

-posted by graham on
+posted by graham on May 21, 2025

 My partner and I attended a pottery workshop at a studio outside of the city this past weekend.
 When you do pottery in a city, space is a premium.
 It’s common to feel anywhere from cozy to a bit claustrophobic in a busy art studio.
 Most don’t have any outdoor spaces, and even if they did, there would likely be restrictions on how openly you could do alternative firing techniques without creating significant risk to your neighbors or the general public.
 You can hardly even use outdoor grills in a lot of neighborhoods in my city, even if you have a back deck or patio for them.